Azure-Samples/azure-intelligent-edge-patterns/Research/kubeflow-on-azure-stack-lab/01-Jupyter/working_with_tensorboard.md

 TensorFlow, but could be used more broadly.
 For example, in our tutorial we demo how to use it for TensorFlow and Pytorch.

+**Pre-requisite**: You need persistent volume.
+Follow the steps in [Installing Storage](installing_storage.md) to create a Persistent Volume Claim that you could use in your Kubernetes deployments.

 We could use a generic Tensorboard deplolyment, see `tb_generic.yaml`:

     $ kubectl create -f tb_generic.yaml